adjust/windows_sdk/doc/migrate.md

        ![][nuget_uninstall]

-   It's also possible to uninstall the AdjustIo package through the NuGet package manager for your Windows Phone or Windows Store project
+   It's also possible to uninstall the AdjustIo package through the NuGet package manager for your Windows Phone or Windows Store project.

-3. Install the AdjustIo package.
+3. Install the Adjust package.
 After uninstalling the AdjustIo package, keep in the same `PM>` prompt.
 Enter the following line and press `<Enter>` to install the new [Adjust package][NuGet]: